 Once the most important temple of the Incan Capital of Qosqo, it has unfortunately been stripped and uglified by the Spanish colonizers and conquistadors.
 It is believed that this church once was home to so much gold that even the garden ornaments were made entirely of gold.
 Today, it looks more like a typical church but there are still remnants of the Inca Empire within.
 It also is home to a library, art gallery, and a beautiful garden as well as a museum.

 One of the best ruins that you can access straight from Cusco, Sacsayhuaman is a must for any enthusiast of history or culture.
 They are one of the most impressive Incan ruins in the area.
-Within walking distance (or a short taxi ride from the city center), it is one of the more easily accessible attractions in the area.
+Within walking distance (or a short taxi ride from the city center), it is one of the more easily accessible attractions of Cusco.
+It is a bit of a hike up but along with the incredible ruins, you also get an unbeatable view of the city.

 A little further out from Sacsayhuamnan are the ruins of Tambomachay.
-Although it isn’t walking distance like Sacsayhuaman, it’s worth the stop if you’re already up there.
-It can be a short colectivo or taxi ride away, or a bit longer of a walk to see one of the lesser-visited Incan ruins of Cusco and the Sacred Valley.
+Although it is not quite walking distance like Sacsayhuaman is, Tambomachay is worth the stop if you’re already up there.
+It can be a short bus, colectivo or taxi ride away, or a bit longer of a walk to see one of the lesser-visited Incan ruins of Cusco and the Sacred Valley.
+I walked the few kilometers from Saqsayhuaman to Tambomachay and then caught a 1 sol bus ride back to the city center.

 - Mercado San Pedro